Below are the details you need to know if you are getting married in Nevada

 Apostille (proof of marriage for foreign citizens only)

 This document is for foreign citizens only!
-An Apostille and a certified Las Vegas marriage certificate are generally accepted as proof of marriage by most countries.
+Most countries generally accept an Apostille and a certified Las Vegas marriage certificate as proof of marriage.
 However, we recommend you check with your local officials to ensure the right documents are obtained for your marriage to be recognized in your country.
 A certified Las Vegas marriage certificate is required to facilitate the production of an Apostille.
-For that reason, one is included in the price and comes with your Apostille order.
+Therefore, one is included in the price and comes with your Apostille order.